Development notes

 The margin keeps widening

-V1.8 → V1.8.1 → V1.9 — the gap between QGI and the naïve baseline has grown at every release.
+V1.8 → V1.8.1 → V1.9.
+The gap between QGI and the naïve baseline has grown at every release.
 Here's why, and what the number does and doesn't prove.